 2. Using RWE to support label revisions for a cancer drug 19

-As companies develop more targeted therapies focused on narrower patient populations, enrolling patients in a traditional control arm is becoming increasingly complex from a cost, time, and ethical standpoint.
-Constructing regulatory-grade ECAs using data collected from a patient’s electronic health record (EHR), administrative claims, and other sources is of particular interest to cut development time, reduce costs, and ensure participant access to lifesaving therapies.21 Such external control arms could create a more representative dataset to study drug effectiveness by enabling the inclusion of patient data across diverse populations.
+As companies develop more targeted therapies focussed on narrower patient populations, enrolling patients in a traditional control arm is becoming increasingly complex from a cost, time and ethical standpoint.
+Constructing regulatory-mark ECAs using data collected from a patient’s electronic health record (EHR), administrative claims and other sources is of particular interest to cut development time, reduce costs and ensure participant access to lifesaving therapies.21 Such external control arms could create a more representative dataset to study drug effectiveness by enabling the inclusion of patient data across diverse populations.
 However, embedding ECAs more systemically in development processes requires cultivating an appetite for risk-taking among development teams and investing in technologies and processes for ECA design and implementation.22

-Postlaunch, organizations have been expanding the use of RWD/E to better understand how therapies perform in the real world and their impact on patient health outcomes.
-Most survey respondents reported that their organization had used RWD/E to understand current treatment patterns and patient behavior, such as switching patterns and adherence.
-For instance, Eli Lilly analyzed registry data to demonstrate higher patient adherence and longer persistence of its diabetes drug Trulicity compared to other type 2 diabetes medications.23
+Postlaunch, organisations have been expanding the use of RWD/E to better understand how therapies perform in the real world and their impact on patient health outcomes.
+Most survey respondents reported that their organisation had used RWD/E to understand current treatment patterns and patient behaviour, such as switching patterns and adherence.
+For instance, Eli Lilly analysed registry data to demonstrate higher patient adherence and longer persistence of its diabetes drug Trulicity compared to other type 2 diabetes medications.23

 Half of the survey respondents reported using RWD to understand factors impacting HCP decision-making to better position their products.
-Some biopharma companies are already analyzing RWD to determine the impact of their marketing outreach to patients and HCPs (see sidebar, “Analyzing RWD to determine brand marketing effectiveness,” for more information).
+Some biopharma companies are already analysing RWD to determine the impact of their marketing outreach to patients and HCPs (see sidebar, “Analysing RWD to determine brand marketing effectiveness,” for more information).

 “It’s too soon to write a guidance that says, here’s exactly the dos and don’ts.
 But we have to work on this together to develop a collective experience.” – Associate Director for Real-World Evidence Analytics, regulatory agency24

-A biopharmaceutical company leveraged an AI-powered platform to analyze RWD to assess marketing campaign effectiveness and increase prescriptions for one of its brands.
-This solution integrated marketing data (including display advertising, online video, search, and website traffic) with medical and prescription claims data to measure the quality of audience reached, and net conversions to the promoted brand.
+A biopharmaceutical company leveraged an AI-powered platform to analyse RWD to assess marketing campaign effectiveness and increase prescriptions for one of its brands.
+This solution integrated marketing data (including display advertising, online video, search and website traffic) with medical and prescription claims data to measure the quality of audience reached and net conversions to the promoted brand.
 This also enabled better brand decisions around targeting and resource allocation, allowing the brand to grow more efficiently.

-Given the expanding volume and increasing access to RWD, companies are exploring advanced analytics, including machine learning (ML), deep learning, and natural language processing, to generate RWE.
+Given the expanding volume and increasing access to RWD, companies are exploring advanced analytics, including machine learning (ML), deep learning and natural language processing, to generate RWE.
 The survey data suggests the application of AI is becoming more common for RWE use cases.
-Top use cases for AI include understanding patient behaviors, segmenting patients for trial matching, and enabling a data-driven understanding of disease progression.
+Top use cases for AI include understanding patient behaviours, segmenting patients for trial matching and enabling a data-driven understanding of disease progression.
 However, the interviewees commented that the use of AI for RWD analysis is still nascent, with biopharma companies having yet to derive true value from its use.

-Foundational data: Large, representative datasets that can be used across a wide range of disease areas to understand treatment patterns, disease incidence, disease prevalence, and health care resource utilization.
+Foundational data: Large, representative datasets that can be used across a wide range of disease areas to understand treatment patterns, disease incidence, disease prevalence and health care resource utilisation.

-Disease-specific data: Highly curated datasets focused on a particular disease of interest.
+Disease-specific data: Highly curated datasets focussed on a particular disease of interest.
 In many instances, unstructured data is curated and/or additional data is linked at the patient level for such datasets.

-Fit-for-purpose data: Created to meet a specific research need or objective, such data needs to be of sufficient quality to confidentially identify the cohort of interest, the intervention, and the right outcomes.
-Biopharma companies often partner with RWE organizations or data vendors to curate such datasets.
+Fit-for-purpose data: Created to meet a specific research need or objective, such data needs to be of sufficient quality to confidentially identify the cohort of interest, the intervention and the right outcomes.
+Biopharma companies often partner with RWE organisations or data vendors to curate such datasets.

-The interviewees also opined that doubling down on partnerships with RWE organizations is vital to access or build high-quality RWD in disease areas beyond oncology.
-All survey participants believe spending on partnerships to access new types of RWD from nontraditional sources (including health systems, startups, and patient groups) likely will increase in the next two to three years.
+The interviewees also opined that doubling down on partnerships with RWE organisations is vital to access or build high-quality RWD in disease areas beyond oncology.
+All survey participants believe spending on partnerships to access new types of RWD from nontraditional sources (including health systems, startups and patient groups) likely will increase in the next two to three years.

 This year’s survey results suggest a continued evolution of RWD/E within the biopharma industry.
 There are several key principles that companies can pursue to further expand their RWE capabilities:

 Set an enterprisewide strategy.
-Developing an enterprisewide strategy could help change how companies utilize RWD/E. For those organizations that already have a strategy in place, it should be revisited frequently, given how quickly this area is evolving.
+Developing an enterprisewide strategy could help change how companies utilise RWD/E. For those organisations that already have a strategy in place, it should be revisited frequently, given how quickly this area is evolving.

 Continue to invest.
 In our last survey, we saw that the companies that invested early were starting to see returns on those investments.
-With the pace at which technology is evolving, new sources of data, demand for talent, and continued investments also will be key to taking an organization’s RWE capability to the next level.
+With the pace at which technology is evolving, new sources of data, demand for talent and continued investments also will be key to taking an organisation’s RWE capability to the next level.

 Integrate RWE into processes.
-While expanding the use of RWE across the organization, it is important to embed it in the relevant processes wherever possible, making it a standard part of the ways of working within the organization.
+While expanding the use of RWE across the organisation, it is important to embed it in the relevant processes wherever possible, making it a standard part of the ways of working within the organisation.
 IEP is a great example of embedding RWE into an asset’s evidence planning process.

 Be bold and agile.
-As RWE becomes a critical organizational capability, leaders should encourage teams to experiment with RWD/E to challenge orthodoxies within their companies.
-For instance, in R&D, leaders could encourage development teams to explore using RWD/E in drug development programs and present ideas at stage-gate meetings.
-Allowing teams to experiment, gain hands-on experience, learn, and iterate with RWD/E could create an environment that encourages innovation and sparks new ways of working.
+As RWE becomes a critical organisational capability, leaders should encourage teams to experiment with RWD/E to challenge orthodoxies within their companies.
+For instance, in R&D, leaders could encourage development teams to explore using RWD/E in drug development programmes and present ideas at stage-gate meetings.
+Allowing teams to experiment, gain hands-on experience, learn and iterate with RWD/E could create an environment that encourages innovation and sparks new ways of working.

-As RWE becomes a key future capability, now is the time for organizations to consider steps to embed its use more extensively across the enterprise.
-Organizations that do so are likely to emerge as leaders and differentiate themselves as they win with RWE as an end-to-end capability.
+As RWE becomes a key future capability, now is the time for organisations to consider steps to embed its use more extensively across the enterprise.
+Organisations that do so are likely to emerge as leaders and differentiate themselves as they win with RWE as an end-to-end capability.